viewing Apigee X documentation.

-- Click Add a task/trigger > Tasks to view the list of available tasks.
+- In the integration designer navigation bar, click +Add a task/trigger > Tasks to view the list of available tasks.

-- Select and drag the Cloud Function element to the integration designer.
+- Click and place the Cloud Function element to the integration designer.

 - Click the Cloud Function element on the designer to open the configuration pane, then click Configure Cloud Function.

 In the Cloud Function Configuration dialog, choose any one of